 Lanakila Pacific Meals on Wheels program is Hawaii’s largest and only island-wide meal service for seniors.
 Bringing more than a nutritious meal, their team of volunteers also serves as a connection to other local services, helping seniors maintain their independence, in their own homes, with dignity.

 Dawn Patrol Assessments has been volunteering for the Meals on Wheels program since 2011, delivering meals to seniors for Thanksgiving and Christmas.
-This has been a great way to give the local seniors a healthy meal, enabling them to stay at their homes with their Ohana and avoid costly institutionalization and being separated from their families.
+This has been a great way to give the local seniors a healthy meal, enabling them to stay at their homes with their Ohana.

-United Cerebral Palsy Association (UCPA) of Hawaii is a nonprofit, volunteer health organization.
+The United Cerebral Palsy Association (UCPA) of Hawaii is a nonprofit, volunteer health organization.
 Its focus is to positively affect the quality of life for children and adults with cerebral palsy or other severe disabilities with similar service needs.
 Support for the families is seen as an important part of the organizations mission.
-Additional energies are placed on preventing cerebral palsy and minimizing its effect.
 UCPA's goal is to empower people with choices and to provide opportunities of independence.